logto-io/logto/packages/connector-wechat-native/README.md

 If you don't know the concept of the connector or haven't added this connector to your Sign-in experience yet, please see [Logto tutorial](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in).

-In native apps, you cannot use the web as a sign-in method of WeChat.
-Navigation to the WeChat app is required, and it also requires using their SDK.
+In native apps, you cannot use the web as a sign-in method of WeChat: navigation to the WeChat app is required, and it also requires using their SDK.

 We know it sounds scary, but don't worry.
 We'll handle it easily in this tutorial.